Feriman22/raspberry-temperature-monitor/README.md

 ## How to update

 Run the script and choose "Update" or run with --update argument.
+This option is only available after install.

 ## The future